 The only aspect of our trip which was planned was the destination and the time frame we wanted to travel for.
 Once we arrived in Vancouver and found the van we planned a rough route as we went.
-I think spontaneity when travelling is a good thing provided you have time.
+I think spontaneity when traveling is a good thing provided you have time.
 The times you are flexible in your plans are usually when the best travel moments usually occur, whether driving, backpacking or otherwise.

 What did you learn about yourself and your wife during this journey?

-I learnt a lot on that trip as is the case still when travelling now, but I think one of the big things travel teaches us is that there is always more room to grow as a person and that most people around the world are largely the same, we all have common goals, we want to do the best for ourselves and our friends and family.
+I learnt a lot on that trip as is the case still when traveling now, but I think one of the big things travel teaches us is that there is always more room to grow as a person and that most people around the world are largely the same, we all have common goals, we want to do the best for ourselves and our friends and family.
 I think I learnt that world is a beautiful place full of more good people than bad people and that pushing through your fears is a good thing.
 As for my wife, I guess I learned another side of her, the confident, adventurous and compassionate side and there was a whole new attraction.
-Travelling with your partner is a great idea to reinforce the reasons you love each other.
+Traveling with your partner is a great idea to reinforce the reasons you love each other.

 Have you had any difficult moments on the road?